andrewcooke/bnum/README.md

 This means that that `__str__()` returns the value (as a string), so that the value of instances will be correctly converted to strings.

-You can even mix value types, although it make make the ordering undefined (see below):
+You can even mix value types, although it may make the ordering undefined (see below):

 ```python